ASPIRE to Excellence

 What is CARF?

 CARF International is an independent, nonprofit accreditor of health and human services.
-Through accreditation, CARF assists service providers in improving the quality of their services, demonstrating value, improving communications with their customers, and serving their community.
-CARF-accredited service providers have applied CARF’s comprehensive set of internationally recognized standards for quality to their business and service delivery practices.
+CARF assists service providers in improving the quality of their services, demonstrating value, improving communications with their customers, and serving their community.
+CARF-accredited service providers apply CARF’s comprehensive set of internationally recognized standards for quality to their business and service delivery practices.